hazeishere/News-What/README.md

 2. Open your browser and navigate to `http://127.0.0.1:5000`
 3. Click "Crawl Latest News" to fetch current headlines
 4. Click on any article card to view or generate its AI analysis
+5. Visit the Debug page to see information about available AI services

+## Data Storage

+The application stores crawled articles and their AI-generated content in a local `articles.json` file.
+This serves as a simple database and persists between application restarts.

 ## Note on Web Scraping